-(1) was authorized by the secured party;

-(2) was in the ordinary course of the licensor's business; or perfected.
+- (1) was authorized by the secured party; - (2) was in the ordinary course of the licensor's business; or - (3) involved a transfer of rights completed before the security interest was perfected.

-(3) involved a transfer of rights completed before the security interest was which federal law requires filing or a similar act to attain priority against other transfers of ownership does not occur until the filing or similar act occurs.
+(c) For purposes of this section, a transfer, including creation of a security interest, for which federal law requires filing or a similar act to attain priority against other transfers of ownership does not occur until the filing or similar act occurs.